tastytea/whyblocked/README.md

 and you are welcome to redistribute it under certain conditions.
 ```

-The icon is derived from the icons `messagebox critical` and `help` of the
+The icon is derived from the icons *“messagebox critical”* and *“help”* of the
 [Gartoon icon theme](https://commons.wikimedia.org/wiki/Gartoon_icons).
 The
 original authors were Zeus, Patrick Yavitz and La Mula Francis, who released
 them under the terms of the